 PJM jurisdictions have various methods for complying with required renewable portfolio standards.
 If a retail supplier is unable to comply with the renewable portfolio standards required by the jurisdiction, suppliers may make alternative compliance payments, with varying standards, to cover any shortfall between the RECs required by the state and those the retail supplier actually purchased.
-In New Jersey, solar alternative compliance payments are \$268.00 per MWh.83 Pennsylvania requires that the alternative compliance payment for in Michigan and North Carolina have the discretionary power to assess what a load serving entity must pay for any RPS shortfalls.
+In New Jersey, solar alternative compliance payments are \$268.00 per MWh.94 Pennsylvania requires that the alternative compliance payment for solar credits be 200 percent of the average market value of solar RECs sold in the RTO plus the value of any solar rebates.
+For all states with an alternative compliance payment, the alternative compliance payment creates a cap on REC prices.
+The 2018 average SREC price in New Jersey was \$213.65 compared to the alternative compliance payment level of \$268.00 per MWh.
+In 2011, the solar alternative compliance payment level in New Jersey was \$658 per MWh and as shown in Figure 8-7 New Jersey SREC prices exceeded \$600 per MWh in 2011.
+In Michigan and North Carolina, there are no pre-established values for alternative compliance payments.
+The public utility commissions in Michigan and North Carolina have the discretionary power to assess what a load serving entity must pay for any RPS shortfalls.

-Table 8-14 shows the alternative compliance standardsfor RPS in PJM jurisdictions.
+Table 8-14 shows the alternative compliance standards for RPS in PJM jurisdictions.